The fourth thing we wish we knew the first day we used Tableau is the difference between discrete and continuous fields.

 Take a look at the following visualizations that look at sales by month.

-In the first chart, I am using date as a discrete field:
+In the first chart, we are using date as a discrete field:

 Notice that there is a discrete header for each month.

-In the second chart, I am using the same exact data, but I have changed the Date dimension from discrete to continuous:
+In the second chart, we are using the same exact data, but we have changed the Date dimension from discrete to continuous:

 Discrete fields can be sorted; continuous fields cannot